-- 1. Follow the problem solving methodology, and solve the problem(s).
+- 1. First follow the problem solving methodology, and solve the problem(s).
 Then convert your solution(s) to a C program.
-You can name your program as ex02.c - 2.
-Compile and run it.
-Copy/paste the result in an output file, say out02.txt. - 3.
-Zip your files hw02.c and out02.txt as a single LASNAME\Recication02.zip file. - 4.
-Go to Blackboard Learn, and then submit it as attachment before the deadline.
+You can name your program as rec01.c - 2.
+Then compile and run it.
+Copy/paste the result in an output file, say out01.txt. - 3.
+Remove executables from abc123-rec01 folder and then Zip that folder - 4.
+Then go to BB Learn, and submit your abc123-rec01.zip as an attachment before the deadline.
+Make sure your zip file contains all your files!